 The Agenda for Change (A4C) learning and event brought together senior programme staff from some 7 A4C member organisations, and a number of other like-minded organisations, from across the continent: Guatemala, Honduras, Nicaragua, Colombia, Ecuador, Peru, Bolivia and Brazil.
 Participants shared examples and case studies from across the countries on how they had supported the strengthening of local (i.e. municipal) WASH systems.
 Some highlights included:

 - The establishment, institutionalisation and strengthening of municipal WASH offices in amongst others Bolivia, Guatemala and Nicaragua.
 In all these countries, municipalities are WASH service authorities, and need to fulfil a number of functions, such as planning, oversight and technical assistance to rural service providers.
-In all countries, the organisations had supported not only establishing such offices in a number of municipalities.
+In all countries, the organisations had supported not only the establishment of such offices in a number of municipalities.
 They had also influenced national strategies, regulations and processes to support the further institutionalisation of such offices in the national frameworks.

 - Supporting municipalities with the assessments of the costs of services provision and influencing the increase of funding to cover these costs.
 A good example of that was the work of Para Todos, Por Siempre in Honduras, particularly through Water For People and IRC.
 This work led for example to increases in municipal funding for direct support, and the establishment of dedicated budget lines for WASH within municipal budgets.
 In Ecuador, CARE has supported the establishment of a revolving fund at municipal level, amongst others for investment in local water resources management.

 - Supporting the roll-out of national monitoring systems in municipalities.
-For example, in Nicaragua and Peru, organisations had supported municipalities in collection and analysis of data using national monitoring systems and the institutionalization of these monitoring tools within the municipalities.
+For example, in Nicaragua and Peru, organisations had supported municipalities in collection and analysis of data using national monitoring systems and the institutionalisation of these monitoring tools within the municipalities.

 Local political leadership

 Local political leadership was in most of these cases a key reason for success.
 Mayors were committed to improving WASH services provision in their municipalities.
-In addition, they were then willing to prioritize investing in that, not only in investing in the hardware, but also in the necessary municipal systems, such as having municipal WASH offices, WASH budgets and monitoring systems.
+In addition, they were then willing to prioritise investing in that, not only in investing in the hardware, but also in the necessary municipal systems, such as having municipal WASH offices, WASH budgets and monitoring systems.
 The funding of these systems to a large extent comes out of the municipal coffers so are a good sign of real commitment to WASH service delivery.

-The importance of political leadership is consistent with the literature on systems change, with the discussions had at the recent All systems go! symposium, and with the collaborative behaviours of SWA.
+The importance of political leadership is consistent with the literature on systems change, with the discussions at the recent All systems go! symposium, and with the collaborative behaviours of SWA.

 During the learning and sharing event, we also took at critical look at this local political leadership.
 The flip-side of local political leadership is that such leadership can also easily go away, and is inherently unscalable.
-When a new mayor or municipal council is elected, they may prioritize other development needs.
+When a new mayor or municipal council is elected, they may prioritise other development needs.
 And it is impossible to think of countries, in which all 200, 300 or even 1000 mayors or councils give political priority to WASH.